The firm has five ETF products available for sale in Hong Kong.

 “We expect the number to grow, but we don’t have a specific target.
 We are also looking at other ways to deliver low-cost and broadly diversified investment strategies.
 We are looking at funds as well, not just ETFs,” Martielli told FSA.

-He had high hopes that the stock connect programmes, both the exisiting Hong Kong- Shanghai linkage and the expected Shenzhen connection, would soon include ETFs and therefore drive investor interest in the passive products.
+He had high hopes that the stock connect programmes, both the existing Hong Kong- Shanghai linkage and the expected Shenzhen connection, would soon include ETFs and therefore drive investor interest in the passive products.

 At present, only equities are included in the Shanghai-Hong Kong Stock Connect programme, while other product types, such as ETFs and bonds are not included, according to the Hong Kong Exchange.

 “We are hopeful that a future step will perhaps include ETFs.
 So if you have a brokerage account in Shanghai, perhaps you could buy ETFs here in Hong Kong and vice versa.
 Perhaps this could help broaden the diversification and lower the cost for investors and make the access even easier in China and outside of China,” Martielli said.

 US-based Vanguard, which manages around $3trn in assets, is widely known in the US for its low fee funds and ETFs.
 The firm set up in Hong Kong only in 2011 and has 52 local staff, of which eight are with the portfolio review team, he said.

 Slow ETF takeup